RavEngine/RavEngine/README.md

 ```cmake
 declare_shader("shaderName" "${CMAKE_CURRENT_LIST_DIR}/vertexshader.glsl" "${CMAKE_CURRENT_LIST_DIR}/fragmentshader.glsl" "${CMAKE_CURRENT_LIST_DIR}/varying.def.hlsl")
 ```
 When you load a shader, RavEngine will use the name you specify as the first parameter.
-To learn how to write bgfx shaders, see the documentation at [https://github.com/bkaradzic/bgfx](https://github.com/bkaradzic/bgfx)

 Then build with CMake as normal.
 On Windows, you will need to run your initial configure twice before building.
 Example scripts are provided.